ospf2fullstack/Obsidian/Not-Public/Building Information Collection.md

 - Lower the cost of entry for the initial ingestion cycle when onboarding a new client site.
 - Optimized for low touch collection, reducing the needs for clearances, training, tethering, and so much more that goes into being authorized to enter a space.

+# Contraints
+- Photo to Mesh quality for collection to model is not up to par without human interaction
+- NeRF technology recently released with no true workflow practiced
+- AI for object segmentation has been around, but no good workflow developed.
+- AI for text identification and correlation has no workflow, but the technology is prominent.
+- Lack of a data catalog for CAD/Modeling to easily find all of the necessary data they need when modeling.

 ---